crawl/crawl/crawl-ref/docs/crawl_manual.rst

   Most types of Draconians have breath weapons or special resistances.
-  Draconians cannot wear body armour and advance very slowly in levels, but are reasonably good at all skills other than missile weapons, and they develop natural physical defenses that compensate for the lack of body armour, without needing to train their Armour skill at all.
+  Draconians cannot wear body armour and advance very slowly in levels, but are reasonably good at all skills other than missile weapons, and they develop natural physical defences that compensate for the lack of body armour, without needing to train their Armour skill at all.
 Still, each colour has its own strengths and some have complementary weaknesses, which sometimes requires a bit of flexibility on the part of the player.
 They are good general-purpose